-NOTE: This is not an automatic gas control.
-It does not change the flame from high fire to low fire as do some RV refrigerators.
-If the cooling load changes, you must manually change the gas control to maintain the same temperature inside the refrigerator.
+NOTE: Unlike an automatic gas control, this control does not cycle the flame from high fire to low fire as the other types of RV refrigerators.
+If the cooling load changes, the Gas Control must be manually adjusted to maintain the same temperature.